Best Wedges for High Handicappers and Beginners (Most forgiving wedges)

 • The head shape is a bit large make sure that it suits your eye

-What factors make wedges good for high handicappers?
+What factors make good wedges for high handicappers?

-But you’re probably thinking “what the hell is bounce”?
-Before we get into that, understand that it’s the most important characteristic of a wedge to give us more forgiveness.
+Bounce, club head style and loft are important factors to create forgiveness in a wedge for high handicappers.
 Forgiveness is our priority as higher handicappers so we can get the ball off the ground and going where we want when we want.
 Bounce helps us do that.

 To help you find the best wedge for high handicappers & beginners, I focused on bounce as the main criteria.